yehia67/documentation/iota-sbc/0.1/how-to-guides/setup-fullnode.md

 You need the following variables from [snapshot.json](https://raw.githubusercontent.com/iotaledger/snapshots/master/mainnet/20181222/snapshot.json): signature.index, signature.depth, signature.pubkey

-Replace the variables with their values in the ciri execution command.
+Replace the variables with their values in the cIRI execution command.

 ## Run cIRI

-*_Note:_* We recommend to run ciri in [tmux](https://github.com/tmux/tmux).
+*_Note:_* We recommend to run cIRI in [tmux](https://github.com/tmux/tmux).

 ```bash
 .app \